MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/selections.rst

     resid 130 or resid 80 ) )`` selects the center of geometry of protein, resid 130, resid 80 and creates a sphere of radius 6.0 around the COG.

+isolayer *inner radius* *outer radius* *selection*
+    Similar to sphlayer, but will find layer around all referenced atoms.
+    For example, if the atom types for a polymer backbone were chosen, then an isolayer parallel to the backbone will be generated.
+As another example, if an ions were chosen as a reference to isolate the second hydration layer, then those solvent atoms that overlap will not include the first shell of another ion.

 cylayer *innerRadius* *externalRadius* *zMax* *zMin* *selection*
     selects all atoms within a cylindric layer centered in the center of geometry (COG) of a given selection, e.g. ``cylayer 5 10 10 -8